Joshfindit/Slackilio/README.md

 # The idea is this

-In Slack, each number you contact will have a channel named `#sms#{number}`, such as `#sms18006927753` To have an SMS conversation with this person, use the `/sms` slash command in their channel, such as `/sms Thank you for your input.
+In Slack, each number you contact will have a channel named `#sms#{number}`, such as `#sms18006927753`

+To have an SMS conversation with this person, use the `/sms` slash command in their channel, such as `/sms Thank you for your input.
 I'm contacting the team now`

 The recipient receives the SMS and replies as normal, which then shows up in the Slack channel.

-When someone calls in, there is a notification in the Slack channel and the call is routed to the number you specify When someone on the team wants to call someone, they just go to the `#sms` channel, and use `/callfrom`.
+When someone calls in, there is a notification in the Slack channel and the call is routed to the number you specify.

+When someone on the team wants to call someone, they just go to the `#sms` channel, and use `/callfrom`.
 Twilio dials the number they specify, then calls out to the recipient, joining both in to a conference room automatically.